1. Fear of abandonment… one of their greatest fears and emotional triggers in relationships.

 Boundary impairment is also apparent by the difficulty of identifying their right to have one’s own opinions, beliefs, and feelings; including protecting the ‘self’ with healthy personal boundaries.

-The problem is NOT about your partner... the problem are these core issues that have fueled most of us into our toxic dependency.
+Here is the thing my friend, the problem is NOT about your partner... the problem are these core issues that have fueled most of us into our toxic dependency.

 Most of us have grown up in a dysfunctional family dynamic or have had traumatic or abusive experience is also likely to foster this problem of loving obsessively.